 Arthur directs the Foundation’s arts, land conservation and collections programs in the Chicago region.
 Following a 15-year career as a professional actor, musician and playwright, Arthur turned his attention to conservation.
 He has published articles about a wide range of conservation issues in such publications as Archaeology, Chicago Wilderness Magazine, Chicago Life, Outdoor Illinois, Illinois Heritage, Illinois Steward and Northwest Quarterly.
 He has written for many of the region’s conservation organizations and was the technical writer for The State of Our Chicago Wilderness: A Report Card on the Health of the Region’s Ecosystems and the Chicago Wilderness Atlas of Biodiversity: 2011 Edition.
 He is a contributor to the Center for Humans and Nature’s City Creatures Blog and maintains his own blog – A Midewin Almanac – about restoration efforts at Midewin National Tallgrass Prairie.
 In 2017, the University of Wisconsin Press published Force of Nature: George Fell, Founder of the Natural Areas Movement - Arthur’s biography of the driving force behind the founding of The Nature Conservancy and the Illinois Nature Preserves Commission.
 Before joining the Foundation as staff, he had consulted for many years with a number of regional arts and environment funders, including GDDF.

-Susan joined the foundation in 2005, after seven years at DePaul University in technology and arts-related staff positions.
+Susan joined the foundation in 2005.
 She has a keen interest in using data and technology to refine strategy and advance philanthropy and the non-profit sector.
 She is a 2017-18 Change Leaders in Philanthropy Fellow, through Grantmakers for Effective Organizations.
-An active member of the Grants Managers Network, she served as co-chair of its Midwest Chapter from 2009 to 2012.
+An active member of PEAK Grantmaking, she served as co-chair of its Midwest Chapter from 2009 to 2012.
 At Illinois' regional association of grantmakers, Forefront, she has served as co-chair of the Microedge Users Group and the Peer Network for New Grantmakers.
 Susan has a lifelong interest in the creative arts and the environment and earned a Bachelor of Arts degree in electronic media arts from DePaul University.
 You can follow her on Twitter @sbc_at_work.

 Mary Jo Harney